 So, you’ve never been in therapy before and you’ve scheduled your first therapy appointment.
 Like many other people in this situation, you may feel anxious because you don’t know what is supposed to happen and what is expected of you.

 Generally speaking, your task on the first session is Continue reading “What You Need to Know Before Your First Therapy Appointment”

 “Sometimes you get worse before you get better” is one of the cliches mostly used in psychodynamic therapy.

-I heard those words from my therapists every time I complained about feeling worse, and many others have heard the same idea that might have been expressed slightly differently but that carried the same message, which is that healing can start only when people face their pain and deal with it.
+I heard those words from my therapists every time I complained about feeling worse, and many therapy clients have heard the same idea.
+It might have been expressed slightly differently but it carried the same message, which is that healing can start only when people face their pain and deal with it.
 Continue reading “Does Your Therapist Say You Need to Get Worse Before You Get Better?”